 Here are some tips on how to choose a personal injury lawyer from attorney Ed Smith:How Much Compensation Am I Entitled to After a Farming Accident?

-Depending on the circumstances, a farming accident may result in workers' compensation, the property owner's insurance company or a civil court action if no agreement can be reached.
-A low-ball settlement is frequently offered by insurance companies to entice the injured party to sign off on their accident and avoid further liability.
-Insurers use many tricks to reduce payouts, and a farm accident lawyer knows them all.
+Depending on the circumstances, a farming accident may result in workers' compensation, the property owner's insurance company, or a civil court action if no agreement can be reached.
+Insurance companies frequently offer A low-ball settlement to entice the injured party to sign off on their accident and avoid further liability.
+Insurers use many tricks to reduce payouts; a farm accident lawyer knows them all.
 Here is what can be recovered after filing a claim:

-- Medical expenses: The medical expenses that can be reimbursed include transport to/from the hospital, your hospitalization, tests such as X-rays and CT scans, medications, physician fees, physical rehabilitation and others.
-In other words, any medical costs that arose as a result of your accident injury are covered.
+- Medical expenses: The medical expenses that can be reimbursed include transport to/from the hospital, your hospitalization, tests such as X-rays and CT scans, medications, physician fees, physical rehabilitation, and others.
+In other words, any medical costs that arose due to your accident injury are covered.

-- Lost Wages: If you were unable to work, your lost wages can be recouped, including commissions, bonuses, tips and other income.
+- Lost Wages: If you cannot work, your lost wages can be recouped, including commissions, bonuses, tips, and other income.
 If you took an unpaid vacation or sick leave, that can be recovered also.

-- Pain and suffering: Following a traumatic farming accident, you will likely suffer from emotional and psychological harm as well as physical pain.
-There is also the possibility of recovering financial compensation to recoup damages for what you’ve gone through, along with any post-traumatic stress disorder treatment necessary.
+- Pain and suffering: Following a traumatic farming accident, you will likely suffer from emotional and psychological harm and physical pain.
+There is also the possibility of recovering financial compensation to recoup damages you've gone through, along with any post-traumatic stress disorder treatment necessary.

 - Ownership or control of the property was in the defendant's hands.
-The safety of a property is the responsibility of the owner, landlord or lessee.
+Property safety is the responsibility of the owner, landlord, or lessee.

 - Negligence was shown by the defendant.
-Negligence is behavior that an ordinary person would believe to be negligent under other similar or same circumstances.
+Negligence is behavior that an ordinary person would believe to be negligent under other similar or similar circumstances.

 - Your injury accident was caused by the defendant's negligence.
-Causation in a personal injury case is established by linking the negligence by the defendant to the incident.
-In other words, if the defendant had not been negligent, the accident would not have occurred.
+Causation in a personal injury case is established by linking the defendant's negligence to the incident.
+In other words, the accident would not have occurred if the defendant had not been negligent.

 - When working on the property of the defendant, you sustained an injury.
-In order to prove your physical injuries, as well as the loss of wages caused by the farm accident, you will need to provide evidence.
+You must provide evidence to prove your physical injuries and the loss of wages caused by the farm accident.
 Your injury lawyer will assist you with that.

-My name is Ed Smith, and I’m a Brentwood farm accident lawyer.
-For free and friendly advice after an agricultural accident, call us at (925) 428-5220 or (800) 404-5400.
-A face-to-face meeting or virtual consultation can be arranged at no cost to you.
-If you have questions, we will answer them, and we will review your case so that you are aware of all the recovery options.
-We can also be reached online.
-You are invited to look over our Settlements and Verdicts to find out how we have assisted others.
+For free and friendly advice after an agricultural accident, call us at (925) 428-5220 or (800) 404-540.
+A face-to-face meeting or virtual consultation can be arranged at no cost.
+If you have questions, we will answer them and review your case so that you know all the recovery options.
+You are invited to review our Settlements and Verdicts to learn how we have assisted others.